jarrodek/ChromeRestClient/README.md

 ![](https://raw.githubusercontent.com/vdemedes/gifi/master/media/demo.gif)

-Well, the app is ready to develop.
+Well, at this point the app is ready to develop.
 You can either load the app from chrome://extensions/ page (check "Developer mode" check box) or run command:
 ```shell
 npm run arc
 ```

 Thanks for testing and don't forget to file an issue report if you find a bug.
+You are also welcome to send a pull request with bug fixes.
+Please, read [CONTRIBUTING.md](CONTRIBUTING.md) file first.

 ## App design docs for developers
 Please, read wiki in this repository.